-We have reviewed the individual and consolidated interim financial information of General Shopping Brasil S.A. ("Company") contained within the Quarterly Financial Information - ITR, identified as Company and Consolidated, respectively, for the quarter ended on March 31, 2018, which comprise the balance sheet on March 31, 2018 and the related statements of income, statement comprehensive income, statement of changes in equity and statement of cash flows for the three-month period then ended, as well as a summary of the significant accounting practices and other notes.
+We have examined the individual and consolidated financial statements of General Shopping e Outlets do Brasil S.A. ("Company"), identified as the parent company and consolidated, respectively, which comprise the balance sheet as of December 31, 2018 and the related statements of income, comprehensive income, changes in shareholders' equity and cash flows for the year then ended, as well as the related explanatory notes, including a summary of the main accounting policies.